Here’s how Szymon Godziek is going for the win at Red Bull Rampage

 Tell us about how the digging on your line went?

 It's the second year in the same zone, so we knew the work wouldn't be so much, and the digging wouldn't be so hardcore.
 A year ago, we were a little short of time.
 We had two fat missions this season, which we accomplished right at the beginning.
 The first two days of digging were hard, and the next two were much calmer.
 We were building such a narrow jump on the rock.
-It was more of a search for large stones that could stabilise the whole structure and maximise the landing, which is only a metre wide.
+It was more of a search for large stones that could stabilize the whole structure and maximize the landing, which is only a meter wide.

 This is the real me - a guy who comes from a skatepark.
 I want to show my tricks, and I'm really stoked about it